Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-The project was awarded in May of 2019, and construction is anticipated to begin mid-July 2019.
-Most of the work should be complete by the end of 2019.
-(It is common for some landscaping work to continue into the following spring.)
+The project was awarded in May of 2019, and construction began mid-July 2019.
+The work is expected to be complete by spring of 2020.

 The City adopted a Downtown Streetscape Plan in 2009.
 The original initial project goal was for improvements to all of Hoyt and all of Rucker, from Pacific Avenue to Everett Avenue.
 Hoyt Streetscape was constructed in 2011.
 That same year, the nearly final design of the Rucker Renewal project was completed and the project shelved awaiting funding.
 The project later obtained state transportation improvement board funding and was scheduled to be built after completion of the 41st to W. Marine View Drive corridor project, which was completed in 2017.

 The 41st to Marine View Drive corridor project has been completed, and the state grant requires the funds to obligated for construction this year.

 The completion of the 41st to Marine View Drive corridor project encourages through traffic to pass west of the downtown using West Marine View Drive, reducing traffic impacts during the streetscape project.

 Improvements will be constructed on 4 blocks of Rucker Avenue, between Pacific and Everett avenues, as well as 1.5 blocks of Wall Street and one half block of California Street.
 A one block section of Hoyt Avenue (between Pacific Avenue and Wall Street) will also be bid and constructed concurrently under the same contract, funded by separate state grant funding.

 The total cost of the Rucker Renewal project is estimated at $7,629,502.